-Free Geek Toronto launched in 2009 in the Junction as completely volunteer run organization.
+Free Geek Toronto launched in 2009 in the Junction as a completely volunteer-run organization.
 In 2014, our offices moved to the heart of West Queen West and became a social enterprise.
 Today we sell affordable low-cost computers running Open Source Software diverted from the landfill with the help of our staff and volunteers.

 To promote social and economic justice, focusing on marginalized populations in the Greater Toronto area by: